-In 1995, Minnesota's citizens spent more than \$1.5 billion to purchase telephone services from companies regulated by the Minnesota Public Utilities Commission.
-Further, providers of competitive services, such as long-distance companies and competitive local service providers, collect hundreds of millions of dollars for the provision of intrastate services.
+In 1998, Minnesota's citizens will spend more than \$1.3 billion in the purchase of telephone services from companies regulated by the Minnesota Public Utilities Commission.
+Further, providers of competitive services, such as long-distance companies, subject to fewer regulatory requirements, will collect hundreds of millions of dollars for the provision of intrastate services.
 Federal regulations and state laws result in the reduction of government regulation in markets that demonstrate competitive tendencies.
-Services provided by telecommunications providers continue to require regulatory scrutiny as the transition is made from a monopoly to a more competitive environment.
+Services provided by monopoly service providers continue to require formal regulatory scrutiny as the transition is made from a monopoly to a more competitive environment.